 All together, these restrictions are far from insulating the funds from redemptions, as investors are generally able to withdraw their capital within a quarter.
-However, hedge funds with share restrictions may have somewhat higher flexibility to undertake arbitrage opportunities that might take time to become profitable due to noise trader risk.
+However, hedge funds with share restrictions may have somewhat higher flexibility to undertake arbitrage opportunities that might take time to become profitable.
 We then ask whether their trading and portfolios indicate a stronger propensity to trade against mispricing than the trading and portfolios of hedge funds without share restrictions.